dwday/Tensorflow-2-install/README.md

 ![alt text](/img/gpuinstall2.png)

-  You can check if GPU is available as in the following examples:
+ Now you can check if GPU is available as in the following examples:

 ![alt text](/img/checkdevices.png)